MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxRemoteJob.md

-Deserializes a RxRemoteJob given the job id
+Deserializes a RxRemoteJob given the job ID

 ## Returns